sinesy/GitBookLegacy/3-1-8-Panels-list.md

-# Panels list
+# Panel definition

-A user can manage already existing panels through the "Panels list" menu items, where there are all panels defined behind the scenes by the wizard "Add Window" or through the popup menu accessible in the window detail.
+A user can manage already existing panels through the "**Panels list**" menu items, where there are all panels defined behind the scenes by the wizard "Add Window" or through the popup menu accessible in the window detail.
 The information available through a panel detail is split up in several folders:

 * **detail panel**  – data showed here is the same defined when creating the panel.
 Therefore, it is always possible to change the settings for a panel